regulaforensics/React-Native-DocumentReader/README.md

 $ pod install
 ```

 **Note**: make sure that Metro Bundler is running when you run your app.
-Otherwise, run `react-native start` command.
-If it fails to start, run `git init` from Project root, then `react-native start`.
+Otherwise, run `npx react-native start` command.
+If it fails to start, run `git init` from Project root, then `npx react-native start`.

 4. Android: